-Sub-delegations
+5. Sub-delegations

-5. (1) The municipal manager may in terms of section 79 or 106 of the Act sub-delegate any supply chain management powers and duties, including those delegated to the accounting officer in terms of this Policy, but any such subdelegation must be consistent with sub-paragraph (2) of this paragraph and paragraph 4 of this Policy.
+(1) The municipal manager may in terms of section 79 or 106 of the Act subdelegate any supply chain management powers and duties, including those delegated to the accounting officer in terms of this Policy, but any such subdelegation must be consistent with sub-paragraph (2) of this paragraph and paragraph 4 of this Policy.

-- (2) The power to make a final award - - (a) above R10 million (VAT included) may not be sub-delegated by the municipal manager; - (b) above R2 million (VAT included), but not exceeding R10 million (VAT included), may be sub-delegated but only to - (i) Chief Financial Officer; - (ii) Director Technical Services; or - (iii) Director Corporate Services; - (c) not exceeding R2 million (VAT included) may be sub-delegated but only to - (i) Chief Financial Officer; - (ii) Other departments Senior Managers; or - (iii) a bid adjudication committee. - (3) An official or bid adjudication committee to which the power to make final awards has been sub-delegated in accordance with subparagraph (2) must within five days of the end of each month submit to the municipal manager a written report containing particulars of each final award made by such official or committee during that month, including- - (a) the amount of the award; - (b) the name of the person to whom the award was made; and - (c) the reason why the award was made to that person. - (4) Sub-paragraph (3) of this paragraph does not apply to procurements out of petty cash. - (5) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy.
+- (2) The power to make a final award -

+- (a) above R10 million (VAT included) may not be sub-delegated by the municipal manager;

+- (b) above R2 million (VAT included), but not exceeding R10 million (VAT included), may be sub-delegated but only to

+- (i) Chief Financial Officer;

+- (ii) Director Technical Services; or

+- (iii) Director Corporate Services;

+- (c) not exceeding R2 million (VAT included) may be sub-delegated but only to -

+- (i) Chief Financial Officer;

+- (ii) Other departments Senior Managers; or

+- (iii) a bid adjudication committee.

+- (3) An official or bid adjudication committee to which the power to make final awards has been sub-delegated in accordance with subparagraph (2) must within five days of the end of each month submit to the municipal manager a written report containing particulars of each final award made by such official or committee during that month, including-

+- (a) the amount of the award;

+- (b) the name of the person to whom the award was made; and

+- (c) the reason why the award was made to that person.

+- (4) A written report referred to in sub-regulation (3) must be submitted-

+- (a) to the accounting officer, in the case of an award by-

+- (i) the chief financial officer;

+- (ii) a senior manager; or

+- (iii) a bid adjudication committee of which the chief financial officer or a senior manager is a member; or